 - ABA Annual Meeting in August (as officer-elect)

 - Section Officers Conference/Fall Law Student Council Meeting in September

 - ABA Annual Meeting in August (as officer)

-To be certified as a candidate for Education Director, an individual must be:
+To be certified as a candidate, an individual must be:

 - A law student attending an ABA-approved law school;

 - An ABA Law Student Division member for the current bar year by the filing deadline;

 - A Premium Law Student Division member

 - A law student in good standing at law school (not on academic probation or suspension) during the academic year;